The 20 Best Historical Sites in Mumbai

 Unlike some other colonial-era buildings on this list, the terminus’ architecture did not incorporate any traditional Indian style but was built in a European Gothic style and looks like it was taken straight from mediaeval Europe and placed in downtown Mumbai.

-6 | Mani Bhavan (Ghandi’s house)
+6 | Mani Bhavan (Gandhi’s house)

-Gandhi was such an influential figure in India’s modern history that there are multiple historical sites around the country dedicated to his life or his peaceful resistance movement, and one can be found right here in downtown Mumbai.
+Gandhi was such an influential figure in India’s modern history that there are multiple historical sites around the country dedicated to his life or his resistance movement, and one can be found right here in downtown Mumbai.

 From 1917 to 1934 Mani Bhavan was Gandhi’s Mumbai headquarters during his independence movement.
 He did not live here permanently (he had a more stable residence in Ahmedabad) but would visit often in his efforts to force the British to withdraw.